Severson-Group/docs.amdc.dev/source/getting-started/tutorials/timing-manager/index.md

 ## Experiment 2 - Ratio is too small

+For control tasks (tasks which require new sensor data each time they run), {eq}`eq:tm1` is expected to be an equality.
+We will now explore what happens when `EVENT_RATIO` is decreased, so that {eq}`eq:tm1` is no longer an equality, but the inqequalities of {eq}`eq:tm1`-{eq}`eq:tm3` are still satisfied.

-By decreasing the User Event Ratio, we can cause multiple sensor samples to occur before one cycle of the control task.
-This causes a race condition and can lead to inconsistent sensor staleness times.
+This scenario causes multiple sensor samples to occur between each cycle of the control task which we will now show creates a race condition in the control task.

-Let's set the User Event Ratio to `1`.
+Let's set the `EVENT_RATIO` to `1`.

 Edit `app_controller.c` to update this code:
 ```C